 Forms & FAQs

-Our primary function is to maintain the accuracy and security of the academic records of National Park Community College in an atmosphere of professionalism, collegiality and confidentiality to our students and faculty and to apply the academic policies and regulations established by the institution.
+Our primary function is to maintain the accuracy and security of the academic records of National Park College in an atmosphere of professionalism, collegiality and confidentiality to our students and faculty and to apply the academic policies and regulations established by the institution.

 NOTE: Semester grades are not mailed to students but are available online.
 A few days after the semester ends faculty begin submitting the term grades.
 All grades should be posted approximately seven to ten days after the semester ends.
 Log in to OASIS online via the NPCC web page to view your grades or your unofficial transcript.